Tes3103/Cleancing-Meditation/README.md

 * the background images gives the visitor a sence of peace and wellcomming felling as they are signed up.
 * At the end the different socil links which are able to be open in a separate tab.

+## Accessability
+* Using Semantic HTML.
+* Using an alt description on the gallary image.

+## Technologies used
+**Languages**
+* HTML
+* CSS

+**Other**
+* Git
+* GitHub
+* Balsamiq
+* Googel Fonts
+* Googel Dev Tools

+## Deployment & Local Development

+**Deployment**

+Github Pages was used to deploy the live website.
+The instructions to achieve this are below:

+1. Log in (or sign up) to Github.
+2. Find the repository for this project,Cleansing Meditation.
+3. Click on the Settings link.
+4. Click on the Pages link in the left hand side navigation bar.
+5. In the Source section, choose main from the drop down select branch menu.
+Select Root from the drop down select folder menu.
+6. Click Save.
+Your live Github Pages site is now deployed at the URL shown.

+**Local Development**
+*